zwets/taxo/README.md

       wget -O - 'ftp://ftp.ncbi.nih.gov/pub/taxonomy/taxdump.tar.gz' | ./taxo-db -v -i -

-  By default the database is installed in `~/.taxo-db`.
-If environment variable `TAXO_DB_DIR` is set, it will use that directory.
-The database files is `taxo.db`.
+  By default the database is installed in `~/.taxo-db/ncbi-taxo.db`.
+If env variable `TAXO_DB_FILE` is set, it will use that file location.

 * [Optional] Add `taxo` to your path